tsnoad/EMET2007/source/course_outline.rst

 Prerequisites
 ---------------

-To enroll in this course you must have completed EMET1001 Foundations of Economic and Financial Models and STAT1008 Quantitative Research Methods, or STAT2001 Introductory Mathematical Statistics, and ECON1101 Microeconomics 1.
+To enroll in this course you must have completed EMET1001 *Foundations of Economic and Financial Models* and STAT1008 *Quantitative Research Methods*, or STAT2001 *Introductory Mathematical Statistics*, and ECON1101 *Microeconomics 1*.

 Communication
 ---------------

 .. important:: The official website for this course is